 In conjunction with Strategy 1.1 and 2.1 which will create incentives for needed housing types, the City can identify areas where higher densities may be desirable to target density bonusing.
 These are areas close to public transit, community amenities, retail, and jobs.
-These areas can support long-term goals of creating higher density, more walkable neighbourhoods, and preserving ecologically sensitive areas that are not well suited for development.
+These areas can support long-term goals of creating higher density, more walkable neighbourhoods.